ianallannz/vote/blog/on-working-together-across-industries-and-the-problem-of-JVs.md

 But when our education, research, business, trusts, and industrial leaders start drifting back towards their own immediate needs, _someone_ with influence needs to keep reminding them:

->"Hey, you're losing sight of the big picture, the long term public good, the amazing joined up story that attracts capital to our place."
+>"Hey, you're losing sight of the big picture, the long term public good, the amazing joined up story that makes this a place worth staying in, a place worth returning to."

 &nbsp;